-As we’ve just said above, the key to making the dough rise is having it in a warm and humid environment.
+As we’ve just said above, the key to making the dough rise has it in a warm and humid environment.
 So just by following the tips above, you can get the dough to rise faster.

-To speed the process along, even more, put the dough in over a pan of warm water in the oven.
+To speed the process up, even more, put the dough over a pan of warm water in the oven.
 Or you can also microwave your dough on low for 25 seconds.
 You can do this 1 or 2 times for the best results.

-Can Cinnamon Roll Dough Be Left to Rise Overnight?
+Can Cinnamon Roll Dough Be Left to Rising Overnight?